HypothesisWorks/hypothesis/hypothesis-python/docs/stateful.rst

 -----------

-Initializes are a special case of rules that are guaranteed to be run at most once at the beginning of a run.
+Initializes are a special case of rules that are guaranteed to be run at most once at the beginning of a run (i.e. before any normal rule is called).
-Note if multiple initialize rules are defined, their call order is randomized at each run.
+Note if multiple initialize rules are defined, they may be called in any order, and that order will vary from run to run.

 Initializes are typically useful to populate bundles: